 Who Am I?

 Since that day in 2007, I found that I loved working with people and that I have a knack for explaining complicated psychological concepts in ways that are understandable, actionable and entertaining.
 I’ve personally worked with thousands of people from more than 30 different countries.
 I’ve addressed audiences from Sydney to New York to Vienna and everywhere in between.
 I’ve talked people down from suicides, inspired marriages, and helped build first businesses.
+You can find my work on Huffington Post, CNN Travel, Forbes, and Good Men Project, among others.

 As I expand my focus onto the population at large, my goal with this site and my writing is for a different take on the self-help genre.
 Up until now, personal development advice has always been doled out in terms of, “I’m great, you suck, here’s how to fix yourself.”
 It’s the old “guru” model.
 And it messes people up as much as it helps them.
 My aim is to give advice from a place of humility; as in, “I suck sometimes, you suck sometimes.
 Here’s how I deal with it, hopefully it helps.
 If not, then fuck it, let’s go bowling.”